Introduction

 (Click Image to Enlarge)

 Blunt Chest Trauma on Computed Tomography.
-Blunt chest trauma led to the rupture of organs within the thoracic cavity.
-Multiple axial CT images at the level of the chest and abdomen demonstrate a herniation of bowel contents into the left hemithorax with a resultant shift of the mediastinum to the right.
+Blunt chest trauma caused organ rupture within the thoracic cavity.
+CT imaging shows bowel herniation into the left hemithorax with mediastinal shift to the right.
 A small amount of hyperattenuating fluid is seen adjacent to the liver and spleen, consistent with hemoperitoneum.
 Findings are compatible with a traumatic diaphragmatic rupture.

 Contributed by H Shulman, MD